waterloo-rocketry/daq/inflight_recording/README.md

 ### Streaming footage

+1. Download [mpv](https://mpv.io/), a media player (does not require installation, it's a portable software)
+1. Extract the contents of the zip to a file, and open a command prompt to that location
-1. Make sure the Pi is on
+1. Ensure the Pi is turned on, and give it a minute to start up fully
-1. Install VLC Media Player (or similar)
-1. Open a Network Stream (in VLC, media -> Open Network Stream)
-1. Use the url: `rtsp://<IPv4 Address of Pi>:5000/` __Note: Remember the final slash!__ (see `Getting the IP of the Pi` for help)
+1. Run `mpv.exe --no-cache --untimed --no-demuxer-thread udp://<IPv4 Address of Pi>:5000`(see `Getting the IP of the Pi` for help getting the IP)

 Done!
 The stream should appear.
+If there is significant delay, try restarting the stream.
+Generally, about ~1 second of delay is expected.

+## Extra Details

+If lagging occurs, it may be possible that the `gpu_mem` component of `/boot/config.txt` needs to be upped to 264.
+We upped it on the original, but did not test if it was required (as it turned out another issue was the problem)